Hala Sultan Tekke

 Selected other finds from Tomb SS

-An intact bovine figurine of Base-ring II, a cylinder seals of haematite, an ivory distaff and jewellery of various metals should be mentioned.
+An intact bovine vessel (rhyton) of Base-ring II, a cylinder seals of haematite, an ivory distaff and jewellery of various metals should be mentioned.

 Tombs SS and RR: pottery and chronology

-There are close to 400 complete vessels of which many are intact.
+There are close to 400 complete vessels, of which many are intact.
 Cypriot pottery consists mainly of White Slip II Mature, Base-ring I and II, Plain White, White Shaved and Bucchero.
 According to a White Slip I bowl, Tomb SS is somewhat older than Tomb RR where this ware is missing.
 Most imports are from the Mycenaean and Minoan cultural spheres dating mainly to LH/LM IIIA1–2.
 The Mycenaean imports comprise bowls, cups, jugs, juglets, flasks, feeding bottles, piriform and stirrup jars, alabastra, rhyta and kraters.
 The vessels are decorated with geometric motifs and pictorial representations of plants, various animals such as fish and birds, as well as sophisticated scenes featuring horse-drawn chariots and warriors.
-A unique painted cult vessel with plastic applications of three “wheels” and a ram’s head from Tomb SS was produced in the Mycenaean sphere of culture according to our visual examination of the fabric (restoration in progress).
-Minoan imports include a set of table ware, a feeding jug, juglets and kraters.
+A unique painted cult vessel with circular plastic applications and a ram’s head in relief from Tomb SS was produced in the Mycenaean sphere of culture according to our visual examination of the fabric (restoration in progress).
+Minoan imports include a set of tableware, a feeding jug, juglets and kraters.
 Imports from Anatolia are represented by numerous Red Lustrous Wheel-Made vessels including platters, spindle bottles and kraters.

 In absolute terms, most of the ceramic finds from Tombs RR and SS should be dated to the 14th century BCE, maybe extending into end of the 15th (Tomb SS) and to the beginning of the 13th (Tomb RR) centuries BCE.